monofuel/monoprompt/README.md

   - generate your own libraries using nothing but an RFC or API.

 ## Specification

-- You can create a monoprompt by running `./monoprompt --create example.txt`
-  - this command will create `example.txt.monoprompt` in the current directory.
-- You can run a monoprompt by running `./monoprompt example.txt.monoprompt`

 - start the file with a header of the output filename.
 - a monoprompt file can contain multiple headers, to generate multiple files.